 This challenging strip of land lies next to the sidewalk on Tezcuco Street, Hancock, above Porvoo Park.
 The late Kathe Salmi, pictured, spearheaded the effort to establish a native garden here.
 Funded in 2021 by the Upper Peninsula Environmental Coalition and with ongoing support from the City of Hancock, WOK has planted hundreds of natives along this rugged strip.
 Our aim it to establish an attractive pollinator corridor.
 The Hancock Beautification Group and student volunteers have given generously of their time and backs to this project.

-In 2022 , the Houghton Beautification Group, which was looking for help to maintain its extensive plantings.
-WOK stepped in and adopted this garden i Located at a high-traffic entrance to Houghton’s busiest park.
-This location provides a great opportunity to showcase the value of native plants.
+In 2022 , the Houghton Beautification Group was looking for help to maintain its extensive plantings.
+WOK stepped in and adopted this garden located at a high-traffic entrance to Houghton’s busiest park.
+This spot provides a great opportunity to showcase the value of native plants.
 WOK volunteers have been weeding the site and are transitioning it to a predominantly native garden.

 Northern Lights Clubhouse